Kepak secures access to $122bn US burger market

 Approval

-The company said the USDA’s approval will see “Kepak’s grass-fed, fully traceable and hormone-free” Irish beef made available to the foodservice and retail sectors with distribution initially focusing on the New York and Boston markets.
-“We are delighted to be the first meat processor in Europe to attain USDA approval for the sale of our high-quality value-added beef burger patties into the US market,” John Horgan, Kepak’s managing director, said.
+The company said the USDA’s approval will mean “Kepak’s grass-fed, fully traceable and hormone-free” Irish beef is made available to the food service and retail sectors with distribution initially focusing on the New York and Boston markets.
+“We are delighted to be the first meat processor in Europe to attain USDA approval for the sale of our high-quality value-added beef burger patties into the US market,” said Kepak managing director John Horgan.

-“ This announcement will see Kepak’s renowned Irish beef burger patties made available in pubs and restaurants from Monaghan to Manhattan and Massachusetts, ” he said.

-Also commenting on the deal from Anuga, the world’s largest food fair in Cologne, Germany, was minister of state for food Andrew Doyle, who said: “With Brexit on the horizon, the current environment for business is challenging, particularly for the beef sector, and developing and growing new markets is a key response to these challenges.”
+Also commenting on the deal from Anuga, the world’s largest food fair in Cologne, Germany, was Minister of State for food Andrew Doyle: “With Brexit on the horizon, the current environment for business is challenging, particularly for the beef sector, and developing and growing new markets is a key response to these challenges.”